Abraham Tesser

-Abraham Tesser (born May 24, 1941) is a Distinguished Research Professor Emeritus of Psychology at the University of Georgia.
-His research has made significant contributions to several areas in the field of social psychology.
-He created the self-evaluation maintenance model, a theory in social psychology that focuses on the motives for self-enhancement.
+Abraham Tesser is an American social psychologist and Distinguished Research Professor Emeritus at the University of Georgia, known for his work on the self‑evaluation maintenance (SEM) model, the “Mum Effect,” self‑generated attitude change, and attitude heritability.
+His research has been influential in the study of self‑processes, interpersonal behavior, and social cognition, and he has served in leadership roles including president of the Society for Personality and Social Psychology and director of the University of Georgia’s Institute for Behavioral Research.
+Following his retirement from academia, Tesser became active as a studio furniture designer and maker, exhibiting work in juried shows and national craft publications.

 Biography

 Abraham Tesser received a BA from Long Island University in 1962 and an MS in 1965 and PhD in 1967 from Purdue University.
 He is now a Distinguished Research Professor Emeritus from the University of Georgia where he held a faculty position (1967–1999) and directed the Institute for Behavioral Research (1984–1994).
 His research has been supported by the National Science Foundation and the National Institute for Mental Health.
-He served in the field of social psychology as president in 2000 of the Society for Personality and Social Psychology and as Editor of the Journal of Personality and Social Psychology.
+He served in the field of social psychology as president in 2000 of the Society for Personality and Social Psychology and as editor of the Journal of Personality and Social Psychology.
 In 2025, Tesser was recognized as a Distinguished Alumnus by Purdue University.
 His major research contributions have been in the areas of interpersonal communication, attitudes and the psychology of self.